 With these words Cheng Man Ching entrusted to posterity what he considered the most concentrated possible synthesis of the principles of Tai Chi Chuan: the Constant Bear exercise.
 Were his expectations too high?

 More than 44 years have passed since the «master of the five excellences» left, but although his conception of the martial art has spread remarkably throughout the world, the exercise that was called to be the great disseminator of Tai chi among the most varied sectors of the population remains little known despite its extreme simplicity.

 Contradictory, no doubt.
 But we must not forget that Cheng himself warned of the elusive character of the principle underlying the exercise: «Although a thousand ounces of gold is obtained easier than the correct method, even this is easily dropped when passing it on, washing your life out to sea» 2.

-Such an elemental move leads very easily to underestimate its potential for infinite transformations like a golden thread that connects the most diverse actions and postures: «The Constant Bear combines both the Five Animals and tai chi into a single move, look for it and you will receive it, neglect it and you will lose it» 3.
+Such an elemental movement of synchronized torsion leads very easily to underestimate its potential for infinite transformations like a golden thread that connects the most diverse actions and postures: «The Constant Bear combines both the Five Animals and tai chi into a single move, look for it and you will receive it, neglect it and you will lose it» 3.

 So, we have a remarkably simple movement but one that contains a far-reaching principle, as easy to ignore as it is difficult to apprehend.
 Tai chi at its purest.

 Tai Chi Chuan has no opinion.
 It has no intention.
 It is an idea without motive.

 It is an act without desire.
 It is, properly, the natural response to an outside force, not being perceived as such.

 For in nature, all are the same, everything is one.
 That which attacks is the same as that which responds, the same force —redirected and recycled.

 When you initiate an ill-intentioned move, it comes back on you.